AlCalzone/ioBroker.zwave2/README.md

 	### __WORK IN PROGRESS__
 -->

+### __WORK IN PROGRESS__
+Updated to `zwave-js@5.2.0`:
+* When healing the network, the progress should now show up immediately
+* Fixed two crash sources
+* Several improvements to `Notification CC`
+  * The interview now detects whether a node is push or pull
+  * Push nodes now have their supporting values set to idle if no value is yet known
+  * Pull nodes are now auto-refreshed every 6 hours and on wakeup
+* Including secure devices now fails if the device takes too long to respond (as required by the specifications)

 ### 1.7.1 (2020-09-29)
 * Added two options to increase the driver timeouts and/or send attempts.
 This should allow increasing the network stability at the cost of decreased responsiveness.
 * Added support for `User Code CC V2`